ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 C.delivered_time: The wall clock time when C.delivered was last updated.

-C.first_sent_time: If packets are in flight, then this holds the send time of the packet that was most recently marked as delivered.
+C.first_send_time: If packets are in flight, then this holds the send time of the packet that was most recently marked as delivered.
 Else, if the connection was recently idle, then this holds the send time of most recently sent packet.